OrchardCMS/OrchardCore/src/docs/reference/modules/Setup/README.md

 ## CDN disabled by default

-After a setup, the UseCdn option is disabled by default in the Resource settings.
+The `UseCdn` option, configured in the _Configuration -> Settings -> General_ section, is disabled by default.
-This is to allow access to resources even when an internet connection is not available or countries like China where CDNs are not always accessible.
+This is to allow access to resources when an internet connection is not available or in countries like China, where CDNs are not always accessible.

+!!! note
     It is recommended to enable the CDN setting after the setup.